mccartney1977/Tracsis/README.md

 Developed as a .NetCore console application in visual studio 2017.

-Separated layers to assist scalability and testability.
+Separated layers to assist scale-ability and test-ability.

 Unit tests on service/data layer.

 RUN APP

 Executable project is "LocationConverter", please build and run.
-Binary will accept 3 input args.
+Binary will accept exactly 3 input args.

 DEV PLAN
 1. Create repository.